 Heartburn home remedy and Ulcers

-Try adding a little peppermint to the cold infusion to find relief from heartburn, peptic ulcers, and inflamed intestines.
+Use this cold infusion to find relief from heartburn, peptic ulcers, and inflamed intestines.
 Besides being able to soothe inflammation, marshmallow root is also a vulnerary, healing wounds within the digestive tract.
 Herbalist Paul Bergner calls this a bandaid for the stomach.
 Of course, addressing the root cause of these issues is recommended for long term care.
 It’s a great heartburn home remedy.

 Marshmallow root is an amazing topical treatment for wounds and burns.
 In the past it was called mortification root because of its ability to prevent gangrene.